-The Gunnison Copper Project is located in Cochise County, approximately 65 miles (105km) east of Tucson, Arizona, within the historic Johnson Camp Mining District.
-The project covers an area of approximately 9,560ac.
+The Gunnison copper project is located in Cochise county, approximately 65 miles (105km) east of Tucson, Arizona, within the historic Johnson Camp Mining District.
+The project covers an area of approximately 9,560 acres.

-The overall investment needed to bring the copper project into production is estimated to be $45.9m.
-The latter two stages will be funded from the cash generated from Stage I operations.
+The overall investment needed to bring the copper project into production is estimated to be $49m (initial capital).
+The latter two stages will be funded from the cash generated from stage one operations.

 Geology and mineralisation

-The project involves the development of the North Star deposit, which is located on the eastern boundary of the Little Dragoon Mountains, the southern portion of which primarily hosts Tertiary Texas Canyon Quartz Monzonite, whereas the northern half of the mountain hosts Pinal Group schists and the Paleozoic sediments.
+The project involves the development of the North Star deposit, which is located on the eastern boundary of the Little Dragoon Mountains, which primarily hosts Tertiary Texas Conyon Quarts Monzonite in the southern portion, whereas the northern half of the mountain hosts Pinal Group schists and the Paleozoic sediments.

-Primary mineralisation occurs as stringers and veinlets of chalcopyrite and bornite, and the mineralisation remains open at depth and to the north, south and east.
+Primary mineralisation occurs as stringers and veinlets of chalcopyrite and bornite.
+The mineralisation remains open at depth and to the north, south, and east.
 Majority of the mineralisation occurs as chrysocolla, which has formed as coatings on rock fractures and as vein fill, while some of the oxide mineralisation occurs as replacement patches and disseminations.

-As of June 2015, the mine was estimated to hold combined measured and indicated resources of 866 million tonnes (Mt), grading 0.29% Cu, and containing 4.95 billion pounds (Blbs) of copper, while the inferred resource is estimated at 172.8Mt, grading 0.17% Cu and containing 576 million pounds (Mlbs) of copper.
+As of July 2015, the mine was estimated to hold combined measured and indicated resources of 873 million tonnes (Mt), grading 0.29% Cu and containing 4.99 billion pounds (Blbs) of copper, while the inferred resources are estimated to be 187Mt, grading 0.17% Cu and containing 576 million pounds (Mlbs) of copper.

-Production from Stage II is expected to begin in the fourth year, whereas production from Stage III is expected in the seventh year.
+Production from stage two is expected to begin in the fourth year, whereas production from stage three is expected in the seventh year.